- Larfleeze's many, many insane rants.

-Heck, it doesn't need to be a rant, as the following proves when all the dead bodies of those he has killed to create his orange construct-esque Lanterns are resurrected and surround him.
+- Heck, it doesn't need to be a rant, as proven when all the dead bodies of those he has killed to create his orange construct-esque Lanterns are resurrected and surround him.

 Orange Power Battery: You could really go for a hamburger right now, couldn't you?
 Two hamburgers!

 - Larfleeze to rival Orange Lantern Lex Luthor: The ring is mine!
 And if you ever get hair, that's mine too!